Have you heard about Tradewinds Voyages?

 Ohh and manicures, pedicures and blow-dries are offered to pamper yourself prior to your evening meal aboard!
 Spoil yourself, I’m sure you’re long overdue some pampering after 2020!

-5. The Dress Rehearsal Voyage
+5. The Inaugural Voyage

 It sounds fantastic, such an adventure, made even better by being aboard the Worlds largest square rigged sailing vessel!